davekinkead/thesis/README.md

 I outline a novel methodology for computational philosophy and show how it advances the discipline by enhancing the rational acceptance of claims within argument.

+## In three steps

+  1. Philosophy, via argumentation, is bounded to the extent that we have confidence that our conclusions necessarily or strongly follow from our premises.

+  2. Simulation-as-argument extends the boundaries of our confidence into domains too complex or intractable for traditional analysis and argument.

+  3. Simulation-as-argument therefore advances philosophy.

 ## In a few hundred words

 Philosophy is a discipline characterised by methodological pluralism.
 There are many ways of doing philosophy -- formal logic, thought experiment, conceptual analysis, modeling, dialectic.
 Argumentation however, is methodologically foundational to all philosophy.
 There is no philosophy without the exchange of reasons intended to persuade rationally.